MbBrainz/grantflow-dev/plan.md

 - **Code Verification:** GitHub repo/PR/commit links for deliverable proof
 - **Conditional Payouts:** Release funds on milestone approval

+### D. Milestone Submission Flow
+make sure that when the when submitting a milestone completion review request, the exact commits, or pull requests are added to the request.
+All the relevant information should be pre-queried from github and then manually reviewd by the submitter( grantee). exactly mark which files and which code changes are responsible for the new milestone improvements.
+The grantee should be helped letting the github be read, compared to the previous milestone and then creates a file overview that has preselected files and folders that are already marked by the system based on the changes.

 ### D. Discussion & Communication System (✅ COMPLETED)
 - [x] Design discussion thread data model
 - [x] Build real-time chat components